Risk Tolerance Profiling

 I am an Investment Adviser Representative at Cambridge Investment Research Advisors, Inc., a Registered Investment Advisor (RIA) based in Fairfield, IA.
 I am also registered with Cambridge Investment Research, Inc., an independent broker-dealer with over 3,000 registered representatives nationwide.

 Most clients pay fee-only or an hourly rate.
 The size and complexity of the client’s wealth management and financial and retirement planning determine that fee.

 Some clients pay a commission, mainly those with smaller accounts, i.e., Roth IRAs, some public-school teachers with 403b retirement accounts, or parents or grandparents who set up a 529 college savings plan.

-Psychologist Daniel Kahneman won the 2002 Nobel Prize in Economics for bringing to light that people hate to lose money more than they like to make money.
-Aversion to loss is one of the reasons I ask you to measure your risk profile online at FinaMetrica.
-I would not want you to be holding a portfolio that is 80% stocks, which might lose 30% in a bad year, when your profile indicates that you would sell everything if it dropped even 5%.
+Psychologist Daniel Kahneman was awarded for pointing out what some of us intuitively knew already: people dislike losing money more than they like making money.
+Aversion to financial loss is one reason I give each of my new clients a risk tolerance questionnaire to complete.
+For you would not want a portfolio that is 80% in stocks which might lose 30% in a bad year when your risk score indicates you would sell everything if it dropped even 5%.

 Disdain for loss can also hinder a client from wanting a portfolio at all for feat it might not grow fast enough to reach one’s fiscal goals.
 As a financial advisor I need to alert my clients to possible pratfalls and provide them with solutions: save more, take more risk, diversify more, depending on each client’s individual situation.

 My risk tolerance profiling system generates a personalized assessment of an individual’s risk tolerance.
 It provides an opportunity to gauge if their current investments are too hot or too cold.